caltuntas/caltuntas.github.io/about.md

+---
+layout: page
+title: About
+description: About myself
+---

 ### Hi there 👋

 I am Cihat Altuntaş currently working as Technical Manager at Ericsson and have spent most of my time(15+ years) designing and developing Enterprise Software Solutions mostly for the Telecomm industry.
 I'm a firm believer in continuous learning and staying humble because our profession has shown so many times that learning never ends and there is always someone better than me.